Redefining Obesity in Veterinary Medicine: Making the Case for "Clinical Obesity"

 Defining Obesity in Evidence-based Terms

-For the past several years, I’ve been advocating for a revision in how we define obesity in animals.
-The term “obesity” has become polarizing, with its definition varying widely among veterinary professionals.
-Relying solely on body condition graphics and images to “diagnose” a disease is scientifically problematic.
+For the past several years, I've been advocating for a revision in how we define obesity in animals.
+The term "obesity" has become polarizing, with its definition varying widely among veterinary professionals.
+Body condition scoring establishes adiposity, but adiposity alone does not complete a diagnosis.

 Words matter, and that's where the term "clinical obesity" comes in.